okgreece/TimeSeries.OBeu/README.md

 Install:
 #Load devtools library
-#or install it if now already
+#or install it if not already
 #install.packages("ggplot2")

 library(devtools)